sublimelsp/LSP-pylsp/README.md

 }
 ```

-You can set it in `LSP-pylsp` global settings or (more likely) override it per project.
+You can also set it in the `LSP-pylsp` global settings but it's more likely that you'd want this to be overriden per-project.

 ## Code Completion